-- Annual production data by state are available from the Alcohol and Tobacco Tax and Trade Bureau (TTB 2020) (as shown in Appendix F [Table F-10]. - Data are available for years 2008-2019.
-Therefore, the calculated percentage of national production for 2008 was used for years 1990-2007. - These data are for taxable production values only, which accounts for 93% of total production.
-Approach assumes that this portion of production is still representative of relative production percentages for each state. - Data are not available broken out between craft and noncraft production, so the approach assumes each state has the same distribution of craft and noncraft production as the national distribution. - Calculated the percentage of national production by state. - Calculated the state-level emissions by multiplying national emissions by percentage production by state. - Example: 2019 California Emissions - California production is 17,872,597 barrels. - National production is 167,077,233 barrels. - California produces 10.7% of national production. - Calculate California emissions as national emissions percentage of national production (5.6 Gg CH4 10.7% = 0.599 Gg CH4).
+- Annual production data by state are available from the Alcohol and Tobacco Tax and Trade Bureau (TTB 2021) (as shown in Appendix F, Table F-12). - Data are available for 2008-2020.
+Therefore, the calculated percentage of national production for 2008 was used for 1990-2007. - Data for 2021 were assumed equal to 2020.
+See the planned improvements below. - These data are for taxable production values only, which account for 94% of total production in 2020.
+The approach assumes that this portion of production is still representative of relative production percentages for each state. - Data are not available broken out between craft and noncraft production, so the approach assumes each state has the same distribution of craft and noncraft production as the national distribution. - Calculated the percentage of national production by state. - Calculated the state-level emissions by multiplying national emissions by percentage production by state. - Example: 2019 California emissions - California production is 17,872,597 barrels. - National production is 167,077,233 barrels. - California produces 10.7% of national production. - Calculate California emissions as national emissions × percentage of national production (5.6 Gg CH4 × 10.7% = 0.599 Gg CH4).